Diamondbacks vs. Reds Player Props Betting Odds

 India Stats

-- India has recorded 96 hits with 19 doubles, 14 home runs and 37 walks.
+- Jonathan India has collected 96 hits with 19 doubles, 14 home runs and 38 walks.
 He has driven in 51 runs with 11 stolen bases.

 India Recent Games